brunof99/IBM-Data-Science-Capstone-SpaceX/README.md

 ## Contents

-- Jupyter Notebook: Contains the code and analysis for predicting Falcon 9 first stage landings.
+- Notebooks: Contains the code and analysis for predicting Falcon 9 first stage landings.
 - Data: Data files used in the analysis.
 - README.md: Overview of the project and instructions.